What to expect:

 - Drawstring backpack or fanny pack- to hold keys, etc. If you don’t want to wear it, most boards have a elastic tie to secure things you may want to attach it with a carabiner for extra security or your sup instructor may have a box to hold the group’s car keys.

-The lighter your load on your board, the better as less chance of things getting lost or damaged and don’t leave valuables in your car for less chance of getting broken into while your on the board.
-You might consider putting some sunscreen on your dog as well, especially if you have a lighter skin dog.
+The lighter your load on your board, the better as less chance of things getting lost or damaged and don’t leave valuables in your car for less chance of getting broken into while you’re on the board.
+You might consider putting some sunscreen on your dog as well, especially if you have a lighter skin dog with short hair.
 Be mindful of the sun and the temperatures.
 That not only includes the time on the board, but before and after.
 While on the board splash some water on them and on the board to help keep them cool.

 What to Wear: